open-risk/leontief/README.md

 # Leontief

-Leontief is a C++ toolkit to work with economic Input-Output models.
+Leontief is a C++/Python toolkit to facilitate working with economic Input-Output models.

 ![IO](docs/US-IO.png)